Helicone/helicone/helicone-node/README.md

 const { Configuration, OpenAIApi } = require("helicone-openai"); // replace `require("openai")` with this line
 ```

-The usage is the same as the OpenAI SDK, except you now require `helicone-openai` and add the `heliconeApiKey` parameter to the configuration:
+The usage is now exactly same as the OpenAI SDK, except that you add the `heliconeApiKey` in the `Configuration` object and other optional advanced features as well.

 ```javascript
 const { Configuration, OpenAIApi } = require("helicone-openai");